neurospin/scripts/2016_bd_dwi_t1_enigma/README.md

 It is a bash file that takes as inputs the folder in which the data is currently located, and the folder in which we want to reorganize said data.

-For example, if the data for creteil is located at data/nifti/creteil, and should be placed in an as yet non-existing folder called sorted/, the inputs would be:
+For example, in our case if the data for different sites, such as creteil is located at neurospin/cati/bipolar/sandbox/niftii/creteil, and we want them to be reorganized somewhere in the current folder ( /neurospin/cati/bipolar ), the inputs would be:

-data/nifti/creteil	sorted/
+sandbox/niftii/	./

 There are four main components to the organise.sh script.
 (Those can be turned on or off inside the code parameters, ex: if {tosort=true} the sort will launch first, otherwise it will be skipped.)

+It should be noted that these components are assumed to be launched in a certain order, and that the "Sort the data" must be done first, as all other components use the same organisational data as the one created by "Sort the data"

 Sort the data
 -------